 This is especially true if you’re in the entertainment, news and event, celebrity gossip, politics industries etc.

-Your strategies should include massive social media sharing especially Google+ and Twitter as we’ve seen that Google is including Google plus content in their search result pages where necessary.
+Your strategies should include massive social media sharing.
+Especially to Google+ and Twitter.
+As we’ve seen that Google search result contain content from G+ where necessary.

 Also, don’t wait for the spiders to visit, instead, invite them to crawl and index your link quickly.
 You can do this by log in to your Google search console dashboard.